 Stay Alcanea Boutique Hotel

-Drive Chania Town to Chania Airport 15 km
+Drive from Chania Town to Chania Airport - 15 km

 What we love about Rethymnon are the little cafes and restaurants surrounding the tiny Old Harbour, the narrow streets such as Souliou street for shopping.Visit the fortezza, see minarets and mosques, Venetian doorways and Loggia.
 The small fountain is one one side of a tiny central square - good for people watching.
 The beach is less than 500 m to the east of the old town along the esplanade.